apparata/SQLiteKit/README.md

 # SQLiteKit

-Small Swift wrapper for accessing a `.sqlite3` database in a thread safe manner.
+Simple Swift wrapper for accessing a `.sqlite3` database in a thread safe manner.

 ## Example